Mikazuki ga Waratteru

 Mikazuki ga Waratteru (三日月がわらってる) is a Japanese manga series written and illustrated by Tsuya Tsuya.
 It was serialized in Akita Shoten's seinen manga magazine Young Champion Retsu from March 2010 to June 2014.

 Publication

-Written and illustrated by Tsuya Tsuya, Rakujitsu no Pathos was serialized in Akita Shoten's seinen manga magazine Young Champion Retsu from March 16, 2010, to June 17, 2014.
+Written and illustrated by Tsuya Tsuya, Mikazuki ga Waratteru was serialized in Akita Shoten's seinen manga magazine Young Champion Retsu from March 16, 2010, to June 17, 2014.
 Akita Shoten has collected its chapters in five tankōbon volumes, released from October 20, 2011, to June 20, 2014.